 Many children who have been diagnosed with ADHD have a lot of energy, however, it’s important to note that having a lot of energy does NOT mean your child will be diagnosed with ADHD.
 ADHD is not being able to focus that energy to complete a task.
 Many children with a lot of energy can and will complete tasks.
 They simply need to exert a lot of energy to feel good.

 Once again, my eldest son also has a lot of energy.
-As I’m typing this, he is jumping around watching some race cars.
-I think he loves the energy of the race cars.
-Also, after meals, you can often find him running back and forth between the couch and the playroom (we call it “exercising”).
+After meals, you can often find him running back and forth between the couch and the playroom.
+(We call it “exercising.”)
 He’s in his own world when he does this for about 10-15 minutes almost after every meal.
-It’s actually pretty cute.
-He has also suddenly fallen out of his chair at dinnertime (now that he’s no longer in a booster seat) out of the blue.
+It’s pretty cute.
+He has also suddenly fallen out of his chair at dinnertime, out of the blue.
 He just needs to MOVE!
-But, from when he was 2 he was able to sit and focus on a jigsaw puzzle that was actually designed for kids older than him and since he was a year old he could sit and read books with us for an hour at a time.
-So, I’m not worried about his energy, I only needed to know it’s a natural part of him and who he is.
+I’m not worried about his energy.
+I only needed to know it’s a natural part of him and who he is.

 Baby and Toddler Sleep and Energy